namednil/tacos29/call.md

         <h2>Posters</h2>
         <ul>
           Don't like talking in front of many people?
 Then this might be the right format for you.
-You can present your work with a poster during breakfast and chat with interested people as they come $
+You can present your work with a poster during breakfast and chat with interested people as they come by.
         </ul>
       </section>